itangdav/TensorflowSudoku/README.md

 Changing how the model was trained (optimizers, crossvalidation, etc.)

 Modifications to the final prediction of a board's solution

+Added ability to use GPU for training

+## Set-up
+1. Set up tensorflow (and download the correct version of python) using these [instructions.](https://www.tensorflow.org/install)
+2. If you have a compatable GPU with CUDA cores, follow the guide [here.](https://www.tensorflow.org/install/gpu)
+3. Clone this project from Github.
+4. Create a spreadsheet of 2 columns A,B, where A1 is a cell with the value "quizzes" and B1 has the value "solutions".
+In all following lines, the cell in column A will be a string of 0-9s (where 0 represents an empty square) of the unsolved sudoku and the cell in column B will be a string of 1-9s representing the solution to the sudoku in the corresponding cell in column A. Now, export this as a csv entited 'sudoku.csv' and place it in a newly created folder called 'data' in the main directory for this project.
+5. If it is your first time running this, comment out line 85 in Main.py which is ```model.load_weights('./checkpoint/latest_checkpoint')```.
+Uncomment this for future runs if you want future runs to further optimize your previous model.
+6. If you only want to train in a fraction of your dataset, lets say 1/x, then set the variable fraction_used on line 43 in Main.py to the value of x that you want.

 ## Additional comments
 I also added a method of visualizing the training progress and used this to find that the best way to train is to start with Adam as the optimizer, and then use SGD.
 There is a part of the code where you uncomment to create a new model and another part where you can uncomment to instead load up a previously trained model.
 This allows for the use of two different optimizers in seperate runs of the code.